ZULUM000/Customer-Churn-Analysis--DataCamp/README.md

+# 📞 Customer Churn Analysis
+> A Power BI case study analyzing customer churn for a telecom company.

+---
 # Customer Churn Analysis Dataset

 This dataset contains information about customers of a telecom service provider, "Databel," and is designed for analyzing customer churn.
 The data includes demographic details, contract information, service usage, and charges.